DyutaIndrotah/Siddham-m17n/README.md

    1. create a directory .m17n.d in $HOME
    2. put this file and restart the m17n engine for it to show up.
+   3. If it doesn't then, install the correct m17n package available in the distro.
+   4. choose the keyboard, switch to it and enjoy typing.